Cancer Research UK logo.

 There are many benefits to being open with children:

-Children might find out another way if friends and family know about the cancer.
+• Children might find out another way if friends and family know about the cancer.
 Keeping a big secret is stressful.
-It might be that they may feel that they can not trust you, or feel they are not included in the family.
+It might be that they feel they cannot trust you, or that they are not included in the family.

 As children get older, they can usually understand more about illness and treatment.
 But it depends on the child.
 Age is only a general guide to what children understand.